 The whiteboard feature is amazing.
 Your Zoom whiteboard allows you to take notes, type notes, and annotate.
 You can collaborate on the whiteboard easily!
 Simply stop sharing when you’re ready to stop using the feature.

 Finally, the breakout room feature is another great tool to use to break participants into small groups.
 When you select breakout rooms, you will see some options.
 Adjust your settings, and a new Zoom window will start for those participants.

-Breakout rooms are great if you have a co-teacher, para, or gifted educator to help with differentiating instruction in small groups!
+Breakout rooms are great if you have a co-teacher, para, or gifted educator to help differentiate instruction in small groups!

 There are so many features available within Zoom that will allow you to have a smooth meeting.
-If you prepare, stay vigilant, and practice, your Zoom experience will be a great one in your distance learning classroom!
+If you prepare, stay vigilant, and practice, your Zoom experience will be great in your distance-learning classroom!